jmcleod/ironhand/docs/threatmodel.md

 3. Choose hardware-backed PKI key custody (PKCS#11 or custom KMS backend) for high-assurance CA deployments.
 4. Review the `--kdf-profile` setting.
 The default `moderate` profile is appropriate for most deployments.
 Use `sensitive` for environments with high-value secrets where additional derivation latency is acceptable.
 5. For maximum secret protection, deploy with `mlockall(2)` support (e.g., `--rlimit-memlock=unlimited` or `LimitMEMLOCK=infinity` in systemd) so that memguard's locked buffers are never swapped to disk.
+6. Forward audit events to a SIEM via `--audit-webhook-url` for centralised monitoring.
+The webhook is best-effort; deploy a reliable message broker in front of the SIEM if guaranteed delivery is required.
+7. Periodically verify exported audit chains offline using `ironhand audit verify` to confirm tamper-evidence integrity.
+8. Encourage users to generate recovery codes (`POST /auth/recovery-codes`) after enabling MFA to prevent lockout scenarios.
+9. Review the passkey policy setting per account.
+The default `required` policy enforces passkey login when passkeys are registered; set to `optional` if TOTP-only login should remain available.